DFXswiss/docs/src/en/privacy.md

 ### Objection to advertising e-mails
 The use of contact data published within the framework of the imprint obligation for the transmission of advertising and information material not expressly requested is hereby objected to.
 The operators of the pages expressly reserve the right to take legal action in the event of the unsolicited sending of advertising information, such as spam e-mails.

-## 4. data collection on this website
+## 4. Data collection on this website

 ### Cookies
 Our Internet pages use so-called "cookies".
 Cookies are small text files and do not cause any damage to your terminal device.
 They are stored either temporarily for the duration of a session (session cookies) or permanently (permanent cookies) on your terminal device.
 Session cookies are automatically deleted at the end of your visit.
 Permanent cookies remain stored on your end device until you delete them yourself or until they are automatically deleted by your web browser.